Vaqueiros de alzada: Agriculture & cuisine

-Nomadic Vaqueiros participated in subsistence farming and engage in swidden agriculture, an uncommon practice in Spain.
+Transhumant Vaqueiros participated in subsistence farming and engage in swidden agriculture, an uncommon practice in Spain.
 Vaqueiros commonly grow clover, wheat, alfalfa, rye, maize, and potatoes.
 The introduction of maize greatly impacted Vaqueiro agriculture for maize grows faster than wheat or other staple foods.
 Much of what Vaqueiros grow is to be consumed by their cattle.
 Vaqueiro houses traditionally kept two pigs and slaughtered one once a year on a feast day.
 Vaqueiros did not often slaughter their own cattle except for ritual sacrifices.

 The most emblematic food of Vaqueiro culture is gurupu, a mix of maize flour, soup, and bacon.
 Pulientas, a dish of maize flour mixed with potatoes and water is also a popular Vaqueiro food.
 Cuayada is a common dairy product eaten among Vaqueiro families.
 Because wheat flour was often prohibitively expensive to Vaqueiros, wheat breads were eaten on special occasions, such as pan del choru, a wheat bread eaten on wedding days.